For the Love of Your Dog. For the Future of Your Breed.

 If you are thinking of either updating or creating your estate plans, be sure your legacy honors your best friend.
 We are here to help you make a planned gift that works for you and supports the mission of the AKC Canine Health Foundation to advance the health of all dogs for years to come.

 Making a Planned Gift

-When you decide you are ready to make a planned gift you should work with an attorney or a financial planner to make the best decision for your situation.
-We are happy to answer questions about our work and the types of planned gifts, and to provide sample language.
+When you are ready to make a planned gift, consult with an attorney or a financial planner to make the best decision for your situation.
+We are happy to answer questions about our work and different types of planned gifts, and to provide sample language.